Aleksandar Vučić: Srebrenica massacre and Ratko Mladić

 Only a few days after more than 8,000 Muslim Bosniaks were killed by the Army of Republika Srpska (VRS) and paramilitary groups from Serbia in the Srebrenica massacre, Vučić said on 20 July 1995 in the National Assembly in a comment on the NATO bombing campaign against the VRS positions that "for every Serb killed, we will kill 100 Muslims".
 In 2015, he said that his statement from 1995 was "taken out of context" and "that was not the essence of that sentence."

 Before leaving the Radical Party of Vojislav Šešelj, Vučić openly and publicly celebrated and called for the protection of Ratko Mladić, a military officer convicted of committing war crimes, crimes against humanity, and genocide.
 In 2007, while Mladić was still at large in Serbia, Vučić distributed posters with the declaration "Safe House for General Mladić".
 During a parliament session he stated that the Serbian Parliament will always protect and be a safe house for the general and that any house in Serbia that bears the last name of Vučić will protect and shelter Mladić.

 In the same year, Vučić organized a street protest during which street signs with the name of the assassinated pro-western Serbian PM were replaced with Ratko Mladić Boulevard street signs.
 This vandalism has become a frequent activity of Serbian ultra-right groups on the anniversary of the Zoran Đinđić assassination.

 Vučić also participated in protests against the arrests of war criminals convicted later, including Veselin Šljivančanin, Radovan Karadžić, and Vojislav Šešelj, who was president of his party.

 In 2024, Vučić condemned the UN General Assembly's decision to adopt an annual commemoration of the Srebrenica massacre.

+Račak massacre

+In December 2019, Vučić generated controversy for referring to the 1999 Račak massacre of 45 Albanian civilians as "fabricated", and accusing the former head of the OSCE Kosovo Verification Mission William G. Walker of faking the evidence for the killings.
+His remarks came after the conviction of Kosovo Serb MP Ivan Todosijevic by the Pristina Basic Court of incitement to ethnic, racial or religious intolerance for claiming that the massacre was staged.

+The statement was condemned by Kosovo president Hashim Thaçi, as well as prime minister Ramush Haradinaj, and Minister for Foreign affairs, Behgjet Pacolli.
+The statement was also condemned by the European Union.
+Lawyer Tome Gashi filed a criminal complaint to Kosovo's Special Prosecution, alleging Vučić had "intentionally incited and spread hatred, division and intolerance between ethnic groups, Serbs and Albanians in Kosovo".
+Upon the 25th anniversary of the massacre in 2024, Kosovo president Vjosa Osmani again criticized Vučić for denying the killings, with Prime Minister Albin Kurti criticizing Vučić for not apologizing for the massacre, either as Milosevic's minister of information or as the current president of Serbia.